com-lihaoyi/scalasql/reference.md

 *
     ```sql
-    SELECT subquery0.res__name as res
+    SELECT subquery0.res__name AS res
-    FROM (SELECT buyer0.name as res__name FROM buyer buyer0) subquery0
+    FROM (SELECT buyer0.name AS res__name FROM buyer buyer0) subquery0
     ```